openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Authorization Errors {#authorization-errors}

-If the Credential Request does not contain an Access Token that enables issuance of a requested credential, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].
+If the Credential Request does not contain an Access Token that enables issuance of a requested credential, the Credential Endpoint returns an authorization error response such as defined in section 3 of [@!RFC6750].

-For the errors specific to the Credential Request such as those caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].
+For the errors specific to the Credential Request such as those caused by `type`, `format`, `proof`, or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].

 #### Credential Request Errors {#credential-request-errors}